 Action that has faced the discipline of necessity takes three forms in Bell's work and life.
 The first is action as protest.
-103 Action here recognizes reality-including the reality of racism-but challenges it, protests it, defies it, even as this action understands that it will likely end in defeat.
-"Our lives gain purpose and worth when we recognize and confront the evils we encounter-small as well as large-and meet them with a determination to take action even when we are all but certain that our efforts will fail."
-104 The point of action as protest is not necessarily to win but to act with ethical integrity.
-105 The action, whether it results in victory or defeat, has its own dignity.
-The virtue comes in the very acts of engagement, commitment, 106 and struggle.
-107 The action provides its own satisfaction, 108 its own sense of affirmation 109 and rightness.
-110 While the confrontation with reality may be despairing, the triumph comes in the continuation of the act, the maintenance of the struggle, the refusal to accede.
-111 "In effect, then," Bell writes, "failure is inevitable, and there need be no failure."
-112
+Action here recognizes reality-including the reality of racism-but challenges it, protests it, defies it, even as this action understands that it will likely end in defeat.
+Our lives gain purpose and worth when we recognize and confront the evils we encounter-small as well as large-and meet them with a determination to take action even when we are all but certain that our efforts will fail."
+The point of action as protest is not necessarily to win but to act with ethical integrity.
+The action-win or lose-has its own dignity.
+The virtue comes in the very acts of engagement, commitment, and struggle.
+The action provides its own satisfaction, to win sense of affirmation and rightness.
+While the confrontation with reality may be despairing, the triumph comes in the continuation of the act, the maintenance of